The southern Sierra Nevada and San Joaquin Valley are characterized by world-class agricultural, biological and scenic resources.

 Stewards of the land

-Land stewardship is an essential component of Sequoia Riverlands Trust's conservation mission in the southern Sierra Nevada and San Joaquin Valley.
+Land stewardship is an essential component of Sequoia Riverlands Trust's conservation mission in the southern Sierra Nevada, San Joaquin Valley, and Carrizo Plain.
 Stewardship involves land restoration and the replenishment, respect and continued maintenance of conserved lands.
 Land stewardship strategies may include:

-Livestock grazing: SRT implements careful land restoration plans that include conservation-minded livestock grazing techniques that uphold the legacy of our region’s working landscapes while helping to reduce invasive plant species and encourage wildlife habitation.
+Livestock grazing: SRT implements careful land restoration plans that include conservation-minded livestock grazing techniques that uphold the legacy of our region’s working landscapes while helping to reduce invasive plant species–which also improves wildlife habitation.
 In effect, the grazing lessees on our conservation properties are an extension of the SRT land stewardship staff.

 Prescribed burning: Mimics nature’s cycles of regeneration and controls invasive species.